-The Immanent Frame publishes interdisciplinary perspectives on secularism, religion, and the public sphere.
-TIF serves as a forum for ongoing exchanges among leading thinkers across the social sciences and humanities, featuring invited contributions and original essays that have not been previously published in print or online.
+The Immanent Frame publishes interdisciplinary perspectives on religion, secularism, and the public sphere.
+Founded in October 2007 in conjunction with the Social Science Research Council’s program on Religion and the Public Sphere, The Immanent Frame features invited contributions and original essays, and serves as a forum for ongoing exchanges among leading thinkers from the social sciences and humanities.

 In 2008, The Immanent Frame was named an official honoree of the 12th annual Webby Awards and a “favorite new religion site, egghead division” by The Revealer.
 CNN has called The Immanent Frame “exceptionally eye opening.”
 In September of 2011, The Immanent Frame partnered with Killing the Buddha to launch Frequencies, which was later named an official honoree of the 16th annual Webby Awards.
 In March of 2013, members of TIF’s editorial team launched Reverberations, which was selected as a nominee for the 18th annual Webby Awards in 2014.

 Except where otherwise noted, content published by The Immanent Frame on or after January 1, 2014, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 License.
 This license permits you to copy, distribute, and display content as long as you provide a link to the content at The Immanent Frame, attribute the work appropriately (including both author and title), and do not adapt the content or use it commercially.
 For all undated content and all content published by The Immanent Frame prior to January 1, 2014, please contact the editors to ensure that there are no legal restrictions on the use of the material in question.
 If you wish to cite The Immanent Frame in an article or a book, please consult the “academic citations” tool, found at the bottom of each post.